fourjr/elevator-simulator/README.md

 ## Development

-Both the GUI and the Test Suite control the same managers and algorithms in the backend.
-However, there are wrappers to allow for the difference in concurrency type (threading/multiprocessing).
+Both the GUIs and the Test Suite control the same managers and algorithms in the backend.
+However, there are wrappers to allow for the difference in concurrency type (threading/multiprocessing/asyncio).

 ![overview](docs/overview.svg)